intel/ai-innovation-bridge/genai-rockstar-drawing-2023/README.md

 After the Terraform module successfully creates the EC2 instance, **wait ~15 minutes** for the recipe to download/install FastChat, Stable Diffusion and the LLM model before continuing.

-Screen Capture the results of the Terraform Apply Command so you can bring that to us at the HashiConf Intel Booth <br>
+Screen Capture the results of the Terraform Apply Command so you can bring that to us at the Intel Booth <br>
 Example :

 ![Module Success](images/genai-aws-success.png)